1. Admitting Diagnosis and Orders

 2m) How does eQHealth Solutions deal with patients whose admissions are court ordered, especially when eQHealth assigns a specific length of stay?

 eQHealth Solutions certifies admissions and continued stays when medical necessity of the inpatient setting is established, including those that are court ordered.

 2n) When are hospitals supposed to submit clinical information for continued stay reviews?

-2o) If a hospital did not request a continued stay review, can they still request this review from eQHealth Solutions?
+2o) If an admission review was approved but the hospital did not request a continued stay review, can they still request this review from eQHealth Solutions?

-Yes, as long as the hospital has received admission certification from eQHealth and has not yet sent in the claim, the hospital may complete a continued stay review and submit the claim for payment within HFS' 12-month claim submission timeframe.
+Yes.
+As long as the hospital has received admission certification from eQHealth and has not sent in the claim to HFS, the hospital may complete a continued stay review and submit the claim for payment within HFS' 180-day claim submission timeframe.

-eQHealth Solutions’ utilization review coordinators reference Thomson Healthcare, Inc.’s (formerly Solucient, LLC) Length of Stay of Diagnosis and Operations (North Central Region) to determine appropriate lengths of stay as a guide.
+eQHealth Solutions’ utilization review coordinators reference Truven Health (formerly Thomson Healthcare, Inc.’s) Length of Stay Norms to determine appropriate lengths of stay as a guide.
 These normative data include adjustments for age, sex, and comorbidity.
 For requests referred to physician peer reviewers, the physician determines the number of days certified based on the patient’s clinical condition, the treatment plan, and the estimated length of stay supplied at the time of the request for review.
-For more information about Thomson Healthcare, Inc.’s (formerly Solucient, LLC) Length of Stay Norms, visit www.thomsonreuters.com

 2q) How do utilization review requirements affect critical access hospitals?

 Critical access hospitals are subject to review requirements and are included under the category of "all hospitals."